Jesuit goes co-divisional after 62 years

 For the past 62 years, Jesuit High School Sacramento has been an all-boys college preparatory school.
 On Saturday, Oct.
 4, Jesuit officials announced the monumental decision to go co-divisional.
 This move opens the door for young men and young women to receive a Jesuit education.

-“This model offers a single-sex classroom experience while providing opportunities for boys and girls to engage socially, spiritually, and in co-curricular activities on the Jacob Lane campus,” Mr. Alling wrote.
+“This model offers a single-sex classroom experience while providing opportunities for boys and girls to engage socially, spiritually, and in co-curricular activities on the Jacob Lane campus,” wrote President Chirs Alling in his Oct.
+4 email reflection.

 Jesuit’s leadership believes that this change is the best way to ensure the school’s long-term viability.